HTTP-RPC/Kilo/README.md

 #### Template Documents
 The `org.httprpc.Template` annotation is used to associate a template document with a method.
 The annotation's value represents the name and type of the template that will be applied to the results.
 For example:

-    @Template(name="statistics.html", mimeType="text/html")
+    @Template(name="statistics.html", contentType="text/html")
     public Map<String, ?> getStatistics(List<Double> values) { ... }

 The `name` value refers to the file containing the template definition.
 It is specified as a resource path relative to the service type.

-The `mimeType` value indicates type of the content produced by the named template.
+The `contentType` value indicates type of the content produced by the named template.
 It is used by `RequestDispatcherServlet` to identify the requested template.
 A specific representation is requested by appending a file extension associated with the desired MIME type to the service name in the URL.

 Note that it is possible to associate multiple templates with a single service method.
 For example, the following code associates an additional XML template with the `getStatistics()` method:

-    @Template(name="statistics.html", mimeType="text/html")
+    @Template(name="statistics.html", contentType="text/html")
-    @Template(name="statistics.xml", mimeType="application/xml")
+    @Template(name="statistics.xml", contentType="application/xml")
     public Map<String, ?> getStatistics(List<Double> values) { ... }

 The `org.httprpc.template.TemplateEncoder` class is responsible for merging a template document with a data dictionary.
 Although it is used internally by HTTP-RPC to transform annotated method results, it can also be used by application code to perform arbitrary transformations.
 See the Javadoc for more information.